If you use an iPhone to listen to podcasts, you likely started using the Apple Podcasts app.

 Another useful tool is their sync option that lets you pick up where you left off on another device.

-They have won several “best of” awards from Google and Apple in the last couple years as well.
+They have won several “best of” awards from Google and Apple in the last couple of years as well.

 Not only are they on both iOS and Android, but they also have an Amazon Echo Skill, and Apple Watch & CarPlay support.